1QB-Information-Technologies/ccvm/CONTRIBUTING.md

 - To report security vulnerabilities, please refer to our [security page](https:/github.com/1QB-Information-Technologies/.github/SECURITY.md).
 - Search for [existing Issues](https://github.com/1QB-Information-Technologies/ccvm/issues) and PRs before creating your own.
-- We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
-A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.

 ### Issues